-Sometimes it is hard to navigate on social media…this part of the digital world always goes through changes.
-New social media trends are crucial to follow in order to get your business to grow at a fast pace.
+Sometimes it is hard to navigate on social media as this part of the digital world always goes through changes.
+New social media trends are crucial to follow to get your business to grow at a fast pace.

 They used social media to gain popularity and make their business grow.
-It worked, their profit is great, they have overgrown some bigger “fishes” in the industry.
+It worked!
+Their profit has increased, and they have overgrown some bigger “fishes” in the industry.

-We’ve gathered a list of popular movements on social media.
-We divided them into 2 main categories – business- and society-oriented.
+We’ve gathered a list of popular movements on social media, especially Instagram in 2021.
+We divided them into 2 main categories – business-oriented trends and society-oriented trends.

 Get your notebook ready and note all the trends you want to try out!

-Augmented Reality (AR) brings real life to our screens and now it has come to social media.
-With smartphone cameras, everyone can experiment with AR creations in their daily use of social media.
+Augmented Reality (AR) brings real life to our screens and now it has come to social media too.
+It’s one of the most popular Instagram trends as anyone with a smartphone can experiment with AR creations in their daily use of social media.

 There are different forms of AR that businesses can use.
 The most common examples of Augmented Reality in social media are:

 - Filters, lenses, and stickers to be applied live